axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 |case-export-excel|

-If the number of exported cases exceeds the maximum row number of the Excel file, Portal will separate data into multiple Excel files and put them into a single zip file.
+If the number of exported cases exceed the maximum row number of the Excel file, Portal will separate data into multiple Excel files and put them into a single zip file.

 Process list widget